nicalpi/nicalpi.com/_posts/2023-09-12-why-your-team-is-not-asking-questions-and-how-to-fix.md

 ### 1. Embrace Your Inner Novice

-Hey, let's get real for a second: Nobody knows everything.
+**Let's get real for a second:** Nobody knows everything.
 You, me, your boss, and certainly not your coworker, who seems to have all the answers.

 And guess what?
 That's perfectly OK!
 The first step in mustering the courage to ask questions is admitting to yourself that you don't know something—and that's not bad.
 It's how we grow.